christoph1984/achievo-list-2000/README.md

 * Lucid - for wireframe design
 * The favicon.ico image for the website.
 * freeCodeCamp.org for general guidance and examples
+* daily-dev-tips.com for initial guidance on the time-based greeting in vanilla JS
+* blog.logrocket.com for help with the Local Storage function

 ## Contact